Arrow Rock in Saline County, Missouri — The American Midwest (Upper Plains)

 Given by his son J. Lewis Burruss

 Location.
 39° 4.194′ N, 92° 56.715′ W. Marker is in Arrow Rock, Missouri, in Saline County.
-Marker is on Main Street east of 4th Street, on the right when traveling east.
+It is on Main Street east of 4th Street, on the right when traveling east.
 Marker and bell are next to J. Huston Tavern.
 Touch for map.
 Marker is at or near this postal address: 305 Main St, Arrow Rock MO 65320, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-J. Huston Tavern (a few steps from this marker); Arrow Rock (a few steps from this marker); The Santa Fe National Historic Trail (within shouting distance of this marker); a different marker also named Arrow Rock (within shouting distance of this marker); Aderton House (about 300 feet away, measured in a direct line); Calaboose (about 400 feet away); Sappington Memorial Building (about 600 feet away); Godsey's Diggings (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: J. Huston Tavern (a few steps from this marker); Arrow Rock (a few steps from this marker); The Santa Fe National Historic Trail (within shouting distance of this marker); a different marker also named Arrow Rock (within shouting distance of this marker); Aderton House (about 300 feet away, measured in a direct line); Calaboose (about 400 feet away); Sappington Memorial Building (about 600 feet away); Godsey's Diggings (about 600 feet away).
 Touch for a list and map of all markers in Arrow Rock.